-Rounded plant to 1–2 ft. tall, spreading 2–3 ft. or more by underground runners.
+Perennial, from eastern Mexico.
+Rounded plant to 1–2 ft. tall and spreading 2–3 ft. or more by underground runners.
 Silvery, 3/4-in.-long leaves; brilliant true blue, 1-in. flowers on stems to 8 in. long.
-Heaviest bloom comes in late spring and fall, with intermittent flowering during rest of growing season.
+Heaviest bloom comes in late spring and fall, with intermittent flowering during the rest of the growing season.
 Deadhead to encourage rebloom.
 Elegant front-of-border plant.
-Drought tolerant but blooms longer and better with more water.
+Drought-tolerant but blooms longer and better with more water.